Visa requirements for Seychellois citizens

 Visa requirements for Seychellois citizens are administrative entry restrictions by the authorities of other states placed on citizens of Seychelles.
-As of 2025, Seychellois citizens have visa-free or visa on arrival access to 156 countries and territories, ranking the Seychellois passport 22nd in terms of travel freedom, and best ranking African country, according to the Henley Passport Index.
+As of 2026, Seychellois citizens have visa-free or visa on arrival access to 154 countries and territories, such as Russia, China, the United Kingdom and South Korea, ranking the Seychellois passport 22nd in terms of travel freedom, and best ranking African country, according to the Henley Passport Index.

 As of November 2024, Brunei, Grenada, Mauritius, South Korea and Seychelles are the only countries whose citizens may travel without a visa to China, Russia, Schengen Area and the United Kingdom.